_ [Contents]

 Hint: Before mixing, while the coffee is cooling down, the cream is warming up.
 The relative rates are not well determined by the statement of the problem.

-2.6 Snapping the String
+2.8 Snapping the Thread

-Figure 1: Object + Strings
+Figure 2: Object + Threads

-2.7 Yo-Yo
+2.9 Yo-Yo

-Suppose we have a Yo-Yo set up approximately as shown in figure 2.
-The outer rim of the Yo-Yo rolls without slipping on the floor.
-We ask a simple qualitative question: When I pull on the string, does the Yo-Yo move toward me, or away from me?
+Suppose we have a spool (such as a Yo-Yo) set up approximately as shown in figure 3.
+The outer rim of the spool rolls without slipping on the table-top.

 yo-yo

-Figure 2: Which Way Does The Yo-Yo Go?
+Figure 3: Which Way Does The Yo-Yo Go?

-2.8 South – East – North
+2.11 South – East – North

 You start out at point A. You travel strictly south for one mile.
 You then make a 90 degree turn and travel strictly east for one mile.
 You then make another 90 degree turn and travel strictly north for one mile.
 You find that you have returned to point A.

 For simplicity, we approximate the earth’s surface as spherical.
+You are constrained to traveling on the surface.

 Part 1: Where is point A?